moriasano/movie-database/README.md

 Possible Improvments:
 1. Delete Movie from UI
-2. Make Table Sortable
-3. Currently, the app gets ALL movies and then displays them based on the search bar filter.
+2. Currently, the app gets ALL movies and then displays them based on the search bar filter.
 Instead, it should only fetch the movies which match the filter.
 It should then perform a new query with each change to the filter.